Salllym/-Web-Design-Challenge/README.md

 # Web Visualization Dashboard

-Create a Visualization Dashboard Website of Weather in 500+ World Cities Relative to the Equator at Different Latitudes Using HTML, CSS and Bootstrap.
+Create a visualization dashboard website of weather in 500+ world cities relative to the equator at different latitudes using HTML, CSS, and Bootstrap.

 To view deployed web appliciation visit: https://salllym.github.io/Web-Design-Challenge/